Biology Open: Abstracting and indexing

 It is a member of OASPA (Open Access Scholarly Publishers Association) and is indexed in the DOAJ (Directory of Open Access Journals).

 Biology Open is a signatory of the San Francisco Declaration on Research Assessment (DORA).

 Management

 The founding editor-in-chief was Jordan Raff, from 2011-2018.

-Steven Kelly has been the Editor-in-Chief since 2018.
+Steven Kelly was the Editor-in-Chief 2018-2023.

+Steve launched the Future Leader and A Year at the Forefront Reviews initiative, designed to help early-career researchers establish themselves in their field.

+The Directors of The Company of Biologists appointed Daniel Gorelick Editor-in-Chief in July 2023.